 Example: If Udemy is generally selling your course between $14.99 and $19.99 during promotions, the lowest price you could set with a "Custom Price" coupon might be $16.99.

 31 days after creation

 Free: 3-Day Unlimited

-Creates a limited-time offer that allows any number of students to enroll in your course for free.
+Creates a limited-time offer that allows up to 40,000 students to enroll in your course for free.

 3 days after creation